kaerus/chatty/README.md

 Database
 --------
-To run the chat-server in Full-Feature-Mode(tm) you have to [install ArangoDB](/triAGENS/ArangoDB/).
+The database is optional but in order to run the server in Full-Feature-Mode(tm) you have to [install ArangoDB](/triAGENS/ArangoDB/).

 Clone ArangoDB, compile and install:
 ```